rust-lang/reference/src/behavior-considered-undefined.md

 Rust code is incorrect if it exhibits any of the behaviors in the following list.
 This includes code within `unsafe` blocks and `unsafe` functions.
-`unsafe` is not an excuse to cause undefined behavior.
+`unsafe` only means that avoiding undefined behavior is on the programmer; it does not change anything about the fact that Rust programs must never cause undefined behavior.

 It is the programmer's responsibility when writing `unsafe` code to ensure that it is not possible to let `safe` code exhibit these behaviors. `unsafe` code that